tbuetow/LED-Christmas-Tree/README.md

 ## Putting it all together
 The base is designed to print with only minimal support (see the 3mf core one or XL files in [Base Hardware](/hw/Base/)).

 Step 1 was to place the buttons and the control board in the bottom.
 The base was designed to allow it to slide into position, locking the buttons in place.
 M2.5 screws were used to hold the PCB in place.
 ![Installing buttons and control board into base](/images/IMG_0105.jpeg)

-Then the LCD ring simply installed on the top with two more screws.
-The header pins lined up precicely to provide the electrical connections between the two boards.
+Then the LED ring simply installed on the top with two more screws.
+The header pins lined up precisely to provide the electrical connections between the two boards.
 ![Screwing LED PCB onto base](/images/IMG_0108.jpeg)

 Finished!